codeenigma/ce-lightsail-launcher/README.md

 * http://default/user/reset/1/1663176889/e2t6sE2VaougAwPwOl_h7N1OK-lyN8J9QtNU8ZDFoIc/login

 Replace `default` with your 'Public IP' and you will be logged in so you can set the password and create other users/manage the site.

+## Roadmap
+This is an initial release which fires up LGD on a single instance.
+Lightsail and the tools being used allow for more flexibility, so we would like to add some of the following features in the coming months:

+* Optionally make proper of Lightsail databases
+* Ensure Debian 11 and Ubuntu support
+* Allow for different Drupal distributions
+* Trigger the launcher from the Lightsail API
+* Provide a web UI for launching different distributions